Alberta Record

 • Alters the independence of appeal bodies by consolidating their functions and specifying the Public Lands Appeal Board's rules for consolidated appeals, potentially influencing outcomes.

-• Enables the re-designation of public lands for resort development, including areas that were previously protected, by requiring prior rescission of protected status.
+• Enables the designation of public lands for resort development, including areas that were previously protected, by allowing the Lieutenant Governor in Council to override other enactments.

 Rights affected